Psychological & Brain Sciences Major, Lifespan Development Specialization

 Required Courses

-• Completion of an equivalent course transferred from another institution, if approved by the director of undergraduate studies.
+• Completion of an equivalent course transferred from another institution, if approved by the Director of Undergraduate Studies.

-• An AP psychology test score of 5, an IB score of 6 or 7, or a British A-Level grade of A.
+• An AP Psychology test score of 5, an IB score of 6 or 7, or a British A-Level grade of A.

-• Psych 300 Introduction to Psychological Statistics
+• PSYCH 3000 Introduction to Psychological Statistics

-In cases where an exemption is granted (e.g., Psych 100B, Psych 300), no credits are earned toward the major, so exempt courses must be made up with additional P&BS content electives (approved by the major advisor).
+For cases in which an exemption is granted (e.g., PSYCH 1000, Psych 3000), no credits are earned toward the major, so exempt courses must be made up with additional Psychology & Brain Sciences (P&BS) content electives (approved by the major advisor).

 Core Requirements